NoodlesOfWrath/NoodlesOfWrath/README.md

 ## Current Focus

-Currently, I am working on a 2d pixel art renderer with 3d shading written in Rust 🦀.
-[Lumenpyx](https://github.com/NoodlesOfWrath/lumenpyx)
+Currently, I am working on a 2d-pixel art renderer with 3d shading written in Rust 🦀, [Lumenpyx](https://github.com/NoodlesOfWrath/lumenpyx).
+After the next release of Lumenpyx I will be working on [ABC-Game-Engine](https://github.com/ABC-Engine/ABC-Game-Engine) and integrating my lumenpyx into it.

 ## Get in Touch